Whistle Down the Wind (1996 musical): Concept album

-A concept album was released in 1998 in advance of the show's West End premiere.
-It features 12 of the songs from the show performed by various popular recording artists and West End theatre stars.
+A concept album, Songs from Whistle Down the Wind, was released in 1998 in advance of the show's West End premiere.
+It features 12 of the songs from the show performed by various popular recording artists and West End theatre stars who have collaborated with Lloyd Webber and Steinman over the years.
 Lottie Mayor, who had been cast as Swallow in the West End production, appears on the album accompanied by Lloyd Webber.
 Steinman and Lloyd Webber were executive producers.

 Track listing

-"No Matter What" was released as a single and had unprecedented success: it went platinum, was voted the UK's Record of the Year for 1998, and hit No. 1 in 18 countries.
+"No Matter What" was released as a single to notable success: it went platinum, was voted the UK's Record of the Year for 1998, and hit No. 1 in the United Kingdom.
+It was included in the film Notting Hill and would later be covered by Meat Loaf as a medley with another piece from the musical, "Home by Now" in his compilation album The Very Best of Meat Loaf.

-Tina Arena's recording of the title song peaked at #24 on the UK Singles Chart on 27 June.
+Tina Arena's recording of the title song peaked at No. 24 on the UK Singles Chart on 27 June.

-In the UK, "When Children Rule the World" was used as the 1996 Children in Need song, recorded by the Red Hill Children.
-It was released as a single there, peaking at number 40.
-The song was later performed by Ryoko Moriyama during the opening ceremony of the 1998 Winter Olympics in Nagano, Japan.
+"When Children Rule the World" was previously recorded in 1996 by the Red Hill Children for Children in Need.
+It was released as a single in the United Kingdom, peaking at number 40.
+A medley of "Whistle Down the Wind" and "When Children Rule the World" was performed by Ryoko Moriyama during the opening ceremony of the 1998 Winter Olympics in Nagano, Japan, with new Japanese lyrics by Keita Asari.